 Heather's apartment, and both of our cars, suffered no damage.

-By midnight, road crews had gotten the tree out of the road, and we were able to leave.
+By midnight, road crews had removed the oak, and we were able to leave.
 When we reached my apartment, I had six messages on my answering machine.
 My parents had been trying to call.
-Even though it was now nearly 1:00 in the morning, I called back.
-Mom answered the phone right away.
-My parents didn't seem the least bit upset about my calling at that hour.
+Even though it was now nearly 1:00 in the morning, Mom answered right away when I called back.
+My parents weren't the least bit upset about my calling at that hour.

-After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday.
+After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday morning.
 For the first time, we saw the damage in the light of day.
-Every house on her block had been damaged, except Heather's apartment.
+Every house the entire length of her street had been damaged, except Heather's apartment.
 Debris was scattered through everyone's yards.
 A metal beam had been dropped in Heather's landlady's yard.
 It had a light switch attached near the center.
-We have no idea which building it might have come from.
+We have no idea what building it might have come from.

 But when we walked one block to the west, we saw a whole new level of destruction.
 Not a house on the street was left standing.
 There were walls and there were roofs, but they were not connected to each other.
 There was nothing even vaguely resembling a complete building.

 I had planned to take my camera down to Haysville to get some pictures of the damage, but I heard on the news that the cleanup and utilities crews were being hampered by sightseers.
-So I didn't take my camera.
+Out of respect I decided to leave the camera at home.
 But I will always carry in my mind the images of that day.

-I saw blocks of concrete laid out in a rectangle -- they used to be the foundation of a house.
-The entire house was gone.
+I saw blocks of concrete laid out in a rectangle—once the foundation of a house.
+The rest of the house was gone.

-I saw a complete roof, lying on the ground.
-I could not tell where it came from, but it did not match any of the surrounding buildings, or what remained of them.
+I saw a complete roof lying on the ground.
+It did not match any of the surrounding buildings, or what remained of them.

-I saw oak trees lifted out of the ground, and holes two and three feet deep, where the roots had been.
+I saw oak trees lifted out of the ground, holes two and three feet deep where the roots had been.

-I saw an RV which had been turned on its side, and then had caught fire.
+I saw a burned RV lying on its side.
 All that remained was a blackened frame.

 I saw a community building with two walls missing.
 Against the emptiness that used to be a wall was a row of chairs, undamaged.

-I saw a tree pulled out of the ground, and flowers that had been planted next to it, undamaged.
+I saw a tree pulled out of the ground, and undamaged flowers next to the hole.

-And, I saw a garage only a block from Heather's apartment, missing the roof and one wall.
+And I saw a garage only a block from Heather's apartment, missing the roof and one wall.
 Another of the walls was pushed inward, almost to the point of collapse.
 Debris was scattered all over the floor.
-The southwest corner of the building -- the equivalent of the corner we had huddled in for safety -- had been ripped apart by the force of the wind.
+The southwest corner of the building—the same corner where we had huddled for safety one block away—had been ripped apart by the force of the wind.